 When used in this way, granite dust has 3% to 6% potassium by weight.
 It also contains small amounts of calcium, iron, magnesium, and manganese.

-However, granite dust contains no nitrogen, and very little if any phosphorus.
+The downside is that granite dust contains no nitrogen, and very little phosphorus.

 For more information, check out this article on granite from Wikipedia.